 All Paragon workflows start with a trigger, which determines when the workflow will run and how data gets passed into the workflow.
-There are two types of workflow triggers:
+There are three types of workflow triggers:

 Scheduler - runs automatically at a scheduled time or interval